Quranaloneislam.net

 The word “Haq” (حق) has several meanings.
 We find for instance in the Arabic-English dictionary by Omar that it means “The Truth; One of the excellent names of Allah; Due share; Justice; Right claim; What ought to be; Duty; Incumbent.” (end quote).

-This is why most mainstream translations translate 70:24 like:
+This is why most mainstream translations translate 70:24 as follows:

 (70:24) And those who set aside part of their wealth.
 (The Monotheist group)